-PruFund Growth - an investment product within our With-Profits Fund which aims to maximise growth over 5-10 years or more.
+PruFund Cautious - an investment product within our With-Profits Fund that aims for steady and consistent growth over the medium to long-term over 5-10 years or more.

 Property - in the context of 'Property' as a type of asset, investment is usually in commercial property such as offices, shops and industrial premises.